Takayama Itinerary: Travel Back in Time to Old Japan

 The Sanmachi area consists of three streets of old merchant houses that have supposedly remained untouched over the past 400 years.
 It is pretty cool, and it does feel like you’re in another era.

-Each group lived in its own section of the city and did not mingle socially with each other.
+Each group lived in its own section of a city, and they did not mingle socially with each other.

 However, during the Edo times, there was an increase in trade as well as money and credit, resulting in an elimination of the barter system.
 The merchants started to become wealthier, while the samurai became poorer and in debt to the merchants.